1yimeng/cmput291assign2/README.md

 README
 Readme for Assignment 3

-Names: Anushka Khare, Rachel Ellis
+Names: Anushka Khare, Rachel Ellis, Elsa Xiaoyi Chen
-CCIDs: anushka1, rjellis
+CCIDs: anushka1, rjellis, xiaoyi9

 We declare that we did not collaborate with anyone in this assignment outside of our group